bond00729/takehome/README.md

 PORT=8081 pnpm dev
 ```

-this will start the dev server in watch mode so changes to the source code are automatically applied to the running dev server.

 3. write some code!

 ## Tests

-_Note: must complete step one of dev setup before running the tests_
+_Note: must complete step one of "Dev Setup" before running the tests_

 **Integration tests:**
 Integration tests for each api route are alongside the implementation (`*.spec.ts`)